grayboywilliams/gpt-tool/README.md

 # GPT Training Tool

 This repository contains a GPT training tool adapted from Andrej Karpathy's [MiniGPT repository](https://github.com/karpathy/minGPT).
-The tool runs as an API and can build, train, test, store, and reload various GPT models.
+The tool runs as an API and can build, train, test, store, and reload various GPT src.

 ## Installation